ChristianBrandtner/BrushlessSewingMotor_Extension/README.md

 - no changes on Controlerboard or Panelboard needed;
 - can be installed in the housing on existing attachments;
-- speedcontrol, potentiometer;
+- speedcontrol, rotary encoder;
-- start/stop control, switch;
+- start/stop control,  button with LED;
 - rotation direction control, button with LED;
 - securityswitch input for chuck guard;
 - spindel RPM display (calculated)